 Tax Liability

-Tax liability is the amount of tax the return says a taxpayer owes under the tax rules before the return finishes comparing that amount with withholding, credits, and other payments.
-In plain language, it is the tax bill produced by the return’s calculations, not necessarily the amount still due at the end.
+Tax liability is the amount of tax the return must cover under the tax rules before the final comparison with payments determines whether there is a refund or a balance due.
+In plain language, it is the tax bill produced by the return’s calculation chain, not necessarily the amount still due when filing ends.

 Why It Matters